bleargh45/Template-Plugin-LinkTarget/README.md

 # DESCRIPTION

-`Template::Plugin::LinkTarget` is a filter plugin for TT, which adds a `target` attribute to all HTML links found in the filtered text.
+`Template::Plugin::LinkTarget` is a filter plugin for `Template::Toolkit`, which adds a `target` attribute to all HTML links found in the filtered text.

 Through the use of the `exclude` option, you can specify URLs that are _not_ given a new `target` attribute.
 This can be used to set up a filter that